Updated: May 21, 2021

 Q: What is the current policy on remote work for non-clinical departments?

-A: The current policy on remote work was posted last August and has not changed.
+A: The current policy on remote work was posted August 2020.
 See Smart Restart: Guidance for Managers in Determining Work Locations.

 Q: If I feel like working while in official quarantine, can I?